SLED-VAST

 - Wenonah Campbell, Associate Professor; John and Margaret Lillie Chair in Childhood Disability Research; Scientist, CanChild, Speech-Language Pathology Program School of Rehabilitation Science

-- Farah Friesen, Research Associate, Centre for IPE and SLED-VAST Coordinator
+- Farah Friesen, Manager, Research & Knowledge Mobilization, CACHE and Co-Lead, SLED-VAST

 - Sharon Gabison, Assistant Professor, Teaching Stream, Department of Physical Therapy, University of Toronto

-- Sylvia Langlois, Associate Professor, Department of Occupational Science & Occupational Therapy, University of Toronto and Associate Director, Curriculum & Faculty Relations, Centre for IPE
+- Sylvia Langlois, Associate Professor, Department of Occupational Science & Occupational Therapy, University of Toronto and Associate Director, Curriculum & Faculty Relations, CACHE

-- Dean Lising, Lecturer, Department of Physical Therapy, University of Toronto and Team-Based Practice & Education Lead, Centre for IPE
+- Dean Lising, Lecturer, Department of Physical Therapy, University of Toronto and Integration Lead, Collaborative Healthcare & Education, CACHE

-- Stella Ng (Co-Chair), Director & Scientist, Centre for IPE, Associate Professor, Department of Speech-Language Pathology, University of Toronto, Scientist, Wilson Centre, and AMS Phoenix Fellow in Compassion and AI/Digital Technology
+- Stella Ng (Co-Chair), Director & Scientist, CACHE, Associate Professor, Department of Speech-Language Pathology, University of Toronto, Scientist, Wilson Centre, and AMS Phoenix Fellow in Compassion and AI/Digital Technology

 - Mike Ravenek, Manager, Health Sciences, NOSM University